ismasan/sourced/README.md

 #### Registering deciders

-Invoking commands directly on a decider instance works in an IRB console or a synchronous-only web handler, but for deciders to be available for background workers, and to react to other decider's events, you need to register them.
+Invoking commands directly on a decider instance works in an IRB console or a synchronous-only web handler, but for deciders to be available to background workers, and to react to other decider's events, you need to register them.

 ```ruby
 Sourced::Router.register(Cart)